Runtime Tiers and Profiles

 - The AOT path produces native code that matches or beats any JIT's peak performance, once warmed up.
 A JIT's usual advantage — "no ahead-of-time compile step" — doesn't exist because the interpreter fills that role.

-through the same interpreter that handles verum run.
+compilation cache all run on the same interpreter that handles

 Axis 2 — CBGR safety tiers